2021 Definitive Guide To Property Tax Lien

 If the property owner cannot pay the Property Taxes by the end of the redemption period – the lien holder can start foreclosure proceedings to take ownership of the property.

-This rarely happens as the Property Owners would pay the taxes up before the redemption date rather than lose their homes.
+Foreclosures rarely happen as the Property Owners would pay the taxes up before the redemption date rather than lose their homes.

 There are more disadvantages than outweigh the advantages of a higher interest rate.